AoiTechDev/BorPawel/README.md

 ###

-<p align="left">I am a fresh graduate from the West Pomeranian University of Technology in Szczecin.
-I am determined to become an expert in creating interactive and aesthetically pleasing user interfaces.
-I'm currently working on my personal website portfolio and expanding my skills with more technologies like Typescript, NextJS and Redux.
+<p align="left">I am a front-end development enthusiast.
+I specialize in creating intuitive, responsive web interfaces using modern frameworks and technologies such as JavaScript, React/Next.js and Tailwind CSS/Sass.
+Front-end development is an ideal field for me because it combines programming with UI design to create fully functional works of art.
+With my art background in drawing and painting, it's a combination of two fields I'm very familiar with, so I feel very comfortable with it.
 Visit my Linkedin profile to know more about me :)</p>

 ###